Chart Color Schemes

 Health performance in Walkley Heights is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Walkley Heights faces significant health challenges with common health conditions somewhat prevalent across all age groups but to a considerably higher degree among older age cohorts.
-Approximately 50% of the total population (~1,775 people) have private health cover, compared to the national average of 55.3%.
+Walkley Heights faces significant health challenges with common health conditions prevalent among its residents, particularly among older age cohorts.
+Approximately half of the total population (~1,793 people) has private health cover, compared to the national average of 55.7%.

-The most common medical conditions in the area are arthritis and mental health issues, affecting 9.1 and 7.0% of residents respectively.
-68.1% of residents declared themselves completely clear of medical ailments, while this figure is 0% across Greater Adelaide.
-As of 2021, 20.2% of residents are aged 65 and over (715 people).
-Health outcomes among seniors present some challenges that require more attention than those in the broader population.
+The most common medical conditions in the area are arthritis and mental health issues, affecting 9.1% and 7.0% of residents respectively.
+A majority of residents (68.1%) report no medical ailments, compared to 0% across Greater Adelaide.
+The area has a significant elderly population, with 20.2% of residents aged 65 and over (723 people).
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health